onur-CK/SkillFlow/DEPLOYMENT.md

 For production, SkillFlow uses Heroku's PostgreSQL offering:

-1. The DATABASE_URL is automatically set by Heroku when the PostgreSQL add-on is provisioned
+1. The DATABASE_URL was provided by Code Institute, and we set it on Heroku.
 2. The dj_database_url package parses this URL and configures Django accordingly

 3. SSL is required for security in production: